Importance of Electrical Circuit Interrupters

 According to the Consumer Product Safety Commission, every year in the U.S. there are over 40,000 fires related to residential electrical systems.
 While these statistics are concerning, recent technological advancements in the past 20 years have made it more difficult for electrical overloads and short circuits to occur.
 Most homeowners are familiar with circuit breakers, which were introduced decades ago to protect wiring systems from extensive harm.
 More recently electrical circuit interrupters, two similarly named devices that perform different functions, have become essential in keeping homes safe from electrical hazards.

 Both GFCI (ground-fault circuit interrupter) and AFCI (arc-fault circuit-interrupter) devices have been made mandatory in new residential builds as dictated by the NEC (National Electrical Code).
 A GFCI helps to prevent electric shock from faults in electrical devices used in homes.
 A GFCI will immediately shut off power to the circuit when a fault is indicated.
-An AFCI device is a circuit breaker that protects against high power discharges of electricity when it detects an electric arc within its protected circuit.
+An AFCI device is a circuit breaker that protects against high-power discharges of electricity when it detects an electric arc within its protected circuit.
 Its main function is to keep a circuit from starting an electrical fire.

 GFCIs: